NASA-ESA Mars Sample Return: Drilled holes

+Sample Depot at Three Forks

 Three Forks Sample Depot

-After nearly a Martian year of NASA's Perseverance Mars rover's science and sample caching operations for MSR campaign, the rover is currently tasked to deposit ten samples that it has cached from beginning at Three Forks Sample Depot as NASA aims to eventually return them to Earth starting from December 19, 2022.
-This depot will serve as a backup spot, in case, Perseverance cannot deliver its samples.
-Perseverance is depositing the samples at a relatively flat terrain known as Three Forks so that NASA and ESA could recover them in its successive missions in the MSR campaign.
-It is even selected as the backup landing spot for the Sample Retrieval Lander.
-It is a relatively benign place.
-It is as flat and smooth as a table top.
+After nearly a Martian year of NASA's Perseverance Mars rover's science and sample caching operations for the MSR campaign, the rover deposited one sample from each of ten pairs that it has cached, at Three Forks Sample Depot - as NASA plans to eventually return them to Earth.
+The process of depositing the samples started December 19, 2022, and was completed January 28, 2023.
+This depot will serve as a backup spot, in case Perseverance cannot deliver the ten samples that it retains.
+Perseverance is depositing the backup samples on relatively flat terrain, in an area known as Three Forks, so that NASA and ESA can recover them during successive missions in the MSR campaign.
+Three Forks is also selected as the backup landing spot for the Sample Retrieval Lander.
+It is a relatively benign place, as flat and smooth as a table top.